Reading Time: 8 minutes

 In order to make space in the lot, and to recover some money, the police departments hold auctions.
 The price doesn’t really matter to them – it’s a matter of emptying the lot.

-The US Treasury Department holds approximately 300 Treasury auctions every year throughout the US.
+Another of America’s auto auctions is the US Treasury Department holds approximately 300 Treasury auctions every year throughout the US.
 These auctions are held to sell property that have been forfeited due to nonpayment of Internal Revenue Service taxes of violations of federal law.

 Is buying cars at auctions a good idea?